The Wildlife Rescue Program

 OPEN NOW for Australian residents.
 Borders are closed to international arrivals.

-This heart-warming wildlife program’s aim is to rescue some of the thousands of precious Australian indigenous animals who are forced from their natural habitat, injured, orphaned or who become sick due to increasing interaction with humans.
+This heart-warming Australian wildlife program aims to rescue some of the thousands of precious Australian indigenous animals who are forced from their natural habitat, injured, orphaned or who become sick due to increasing interaction with humans.

-Located in a remote rural town in New South Wales, this wildlife shelter’s wonderful staff and volunteers are passionate about rescuing and rehabilitating sick, injured and orphaned native Australian wildlife.
+Located in a remote rural town in New South Wales, the shelter’s wonderful staff and volunteers are passionate about rescuing, rehabilitating and releasing native Australian wildlife.
 Animals are nursed them back to health so that they can be successfully re-introduced to their natural habitat.
 As it receives no ongoing government funding, the rescue center relies on donations from the public and the generous contribution of volunteers, both national and international, to keep it operational.

 Goals of this Project:

 - Provide a refuge for injured, displaced, orphaned or abandoned animals